 Welcome to the Long Ashton Surgery Website

-We are a small semi-rural Practice looking after the residents of Long Ashton, Failand and the surrounding countryside on the southern borders of Bristol.
+We are a small semi-rural GP Surgery looking after the residents of Long Ashton, Failand and the surrounding countryside on the southern borders of Bristol.
 The Practice has a strong belief in continuity of care and working with it's patients and community to continually improve and provide the very level of service we can.

 Long Ashton Surgery, Tower House Medical Centre, Brockway Medical Centre and Backwell Medical Centre merged in 2016 to form Tyntesfield Medical Group.